bloomtom/HttpProgress/README.md

 # HttpProgress
->A set of extension methods for `HttpClient` which add progress reporting.
+>A set of extension methods for `HttpClient` which adds progress reporting.

 HttpClient doesn't natively support progress reporting?
 Yes, it's true.
 You're expected to make your own `HttpContent` which overrides `SerializeToStreamAsync` for `PutAsync` and `PostAsync`, and you're expected to extend `GetAsync` with progress reporting in the stream copy logic.
 Well guess what?
 I've done that for you.